hakerdefo/lepo-logout/README.md

 ### Installation :
 Installing lepo-logout on any GNU/Linux system is very easy.
-Just download [lepo-logout] zip file, extract its contents into a directory of your choice, open that directory in your favorite terminal emulator and run these two commands,
+Just download [lepo-logout-master] zip file, extract its contents into a directory of your choice, open that directory in your favorite terminal emulator and run these two commands,
 ```sh
 chmod 755 install-lepo-logout
 ```